A wise man once said:

 (Don’t forget the access to the sweet perks, exclusive content and producer-only swag).

 Hopefully that all makes sense and you get what we’re trying to do here.

-If you’re interested in becoming a producer today, please click here.
+If you’re interested in becoming a producer today, please click here, or contact me today.

 Thank you for your time and thanks so much for all your support.
 I'm so excited to see where the next year takes us.